 SN initiated Conditional SN Modification (CPC) without MN involvement (SRB3 is used)

-This procedure is supported for the MR-DC options except for NE-DC.
+This procedure is supported for the MR-DC options except for NE-DC and NGEN-DC.

 Figure 10.3.2-3a: SN Modification – SN-initiated without MN involvement and when CPC is configured and SRB3 is used.